shawntmeyer/AzureVirtualDesktop/docs/avd.md

 - **Licenses:** ensure you have the [required licensing for AVD](https://learn.microsoft.com/en-us/azure/virtual-desktop/overview#requirements).
 - **Networking:** deployment requires a minimum of 1 Azure Virtual Network with one subnet to which the management virtual machine (deployment helper) and the session host(s) will be attached.
 For a PoC type implementation of AVD with Entra ID authentication, this Vnet can be standalone as there are no custom DNS requirements; however, for hybrid identity scenarios and zero trust implementations, the Virtual Network has DNS requirements as documented below under optional.
-- **Image Management Resources:** the deployment of the custom image build option depends on many artifacts that must be hosted in Azure Blob storage.
+- **Image Management Resources:** the deployment of the custom image build option depends on many artifacts that must be hosted in Azure Blob storage to satisfy Zero Trust principals or to build the custom image on Air-Gapped clouds.
 This repo contains a helper script that should be used to deploy the image management resources and upload the artifacts to the created storage account.
 See *deployments/imageManagement/Deploy-ImageManagement.ps1*.
 - **Azure Permissions:** ensure the principal deploying the solution has "Owner" and "Key Vault Administrator" roles assigned on the target Azure subscription.
 This solution contains many role assignments at different scopes and deploys a key vault with keys and secrets to enhance security.
 - **Security Group:** create a security group for your AVD users.
   - Active Directory Domain Services: create the group in ADUC and ensure the group has synchronized to Azure AD.